viveksahu06/VTrack/README.md

 - **Project Chat:** Enables communication within projects using chat functionality.
 - **Email Notification:** Users receive notifications for project-related activities such as new issues, comments, etc.

-Feel free to modify and enhance the README file as needed for your project's documentation.